This Countertop Was Dubbed the Worst Kitchen Trend of the Past 50 Years

 There are some trends that fade in and out of popularity (we’re looking at you, glass bricks).
-Then there are the ones that stay at the bottom indefinitely—and tile countertops are apparently one of them.
-In a new survey of 1,500 Americans, respondents voted on their least favorite home-decor crazes from the past 50 years, breaking them down by both decade and room.
+Then there are the ones that stay at the bottom indefinitely—and tile countertops is apparently one of them.
+In a survey of 1,500 Americans from February 2020, respondents voted on their least favorite home decor crazes from the past 50 years, breaking them down by both decade and room.
 Fuzzy toilet seat covers, ruffled bed skirts, and art with inspirational quotes also topped the list, but when it comes to the kitchen, the message is clear: Never, ever tile your countertops again (or so say 30 percent of interviewees).

 Read between the lines: The literal glue holding your boring white tiles together is your best friend.
-Simply dyeing the seams moss green, bright yellow, or electric blue will make the dated feature feel fresh.
+Simply dyeing the seams moss green, bright yellow, or electric blue will freshen up the dated feature.
 We especially love the peachy pink hue designer Tina Rich chose for the Prose office.

 Starting from scratch?
-The dark green kitchen at Piccolina Gelateria, a gelato shop in Australia, makes a case for using tile all over: The small squares continue down the front of the counter, creating a waterfall-like illusion.
+The dark green bathroom at the Kalon Studio L.A. showroom compels us to use tile all over.
+The small squares continue down the wall and over the front of the sink, creating a waterfall-like illusion.
 But why stop there?
 D-Tile’s curved pieces make it possible to work around turns and corners.

 Most ceramic tiles can be painted as long as they’re not subject to water.
 According to Sherwin-Williams, you’ll have to clean and lightly sand the surface first (as you would a wall) and go over it with an acrylic primer before applying a high-quality latex-based paint.
 You don’t have to go overboard.
 The cobalt blue edges in Jesse Kamm’s Los Angeles kitchen are all that’s needed to make the surface seem intentional.